Linux.pl

 -Y tls behavior

--Y 0 (default) disables SSL/TLS security mechanisms.
+-Y 0 (default) disables TLS security mechanisms.

-mechanisms, including anonymous ones.
+nisms, including anonymous ones.

-mechanisms, and refuse cleartext data channels as well.
+nisms, and refuse cleartext data channels as well.

-valid certificate must be in place to accept encrypted sessions.
+certificate must be in place to accept encrypted sessions.

 -z Allow anonymous users to read files and directories starting